ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 weight: 50
 ---

 James Wheelock Mills (1856?, Staten Island NY to between 31 July 1857 and 19 Jun 1860, Staten Island NY).
+(Likely) third child of Edward Hallock and Mary Ann Mills.
 The only evidence I have found for the existence of James Wheelock Mills is his baptism record in the Reformed Dutch Church of Port Richmond, Staten Island NY.

 <!--more-->